Do you ever feel like you’ve got so much to do but not enough time?

 There are some awesome Pins on stretches you can do when you feel tense.

 If you practice yoga then you’ve got this one down already.
 If not, try it.
 Seriously.

 When I’ve been sat at a computer all day and I feel a bit dazed, I find some space and just stretch.
 It makes me feel a little more energised and takes the tension out of my muscles which, in turn, relaxes my mind

 Listen to music.
 In headphones or blast it out to the entire street.
 I probably wouldn’t recommend anything that’s going to make you weepy, but it doesn’t have to be super happy either

 Sort stuff out.

 Something from scratch that will comfort you but is also nutritious.
-I’m not an advocate of emotional eating even though I totally do it all the time.
 Try this spaghetti recipe from one of my favourite bloggers, Peta.

 Don’t pay attention to spelling, grammar, whether what you’re saying actually makes sense.
 Don’t write it for other people to read – just write.